-In the video below, you can see their walrus hunt at 12-1pm in the middle of the day.
+In the video below you can see their walrus hunt at 12-1 pm in the middle of the day.

-The sea ice is a challenge
+Sea ice is a challenge

 Utuuniaq Simigaq is 25 years old and was born in Qaanaaq.
 He is a fisherman and a trapper.

-- I built it for myself.
-It must be used when I'm out fishing.
-I just finished it, he says.
+"I built it for myself.
+It's for use when I'm out fishing.
+I just finished it," he says.

 Life as a fisherman

-- I always try to make sure that my family can eat new meat every year, he says.
+"I always try to make sure my family can eat fresh meat every year," he says.

 Of the large animals, the Utuuniaq are the Simigaqs favorite catch the narwhal.

-- I was once number two on the list of those who have sold the most narwhals and number three on the list above those who have sold the most mattak, he says.
+"I once ranked second on the list of those who sold the most narwhals and third on the list of those who sold the most matak," he says.

 Abonnementer